My name is Aaron E. Martinez and I'm a photographer from West Texas.

 It didn't take long for me to get used to the feeling of having a camera hanging around my neck at every possible moment and photography quickly became my favorite hobby.

 That time was the winter of 2016.
 Despite a lot of negative events that had happened in such a short time, I was able to find joy in taking photos.
-One of my earliest night images, called "Cordelia Stars," marks the moment that photography became not just a hobby or a job, but therapy for me.
+One of my earliest night images, called "Cordelia Stars," marks the moment that photography became not just a hobby or a job, but also therapy for me.

 Why wouldn't I pursue something that's good for me?
+(Depending on the day)

 My love for photography started in the usual way: buying better lenses, then reselling to buy even better lenses, watching hours of my favorite photographers speaking about their work, reading stacks of books on photography to hone my compositional and technical skills, and, eventually, traveling to places that I hadn't been in years or never had been like White Sands National Monument, or the Grand Canyon.